 Fuel Efficiency: Comparing Miles per Gallon

-The debate between gas vs electric cars on fuel efficiency is interesting.
+The comparing electric cars to gas cars on fuel efficiency is interesting.
 Gas cars use miles per gallon (MPG) to measure fuel efficiency.
 EVs use miles per gallon equivalent (MPGe).

 Electric vehicles are ahead in fuel efficiency.
 They use energy more efficiently and don’t have tailpipe emissions.
 For example, the Nissan Leaf gets 112 MPGe.
 The Toyota Camry, a gas car, gets 28 MPG in the city and 39 on the highway.